The mornings are getting lighter, the sun’s starting to shine, and there are signs of new life in the garden.

 Harissa paste, North African dried spices or cayenne pepper (for a spicy kick)

-Sprinkling of shelled hempseed (for an omega-3 boost)
+Sprinkling of shelled hempseed (optional, for an omega-3 boost)

 Handful fresh coriander, chopped